New Year’s Letters (2020 Edition)

 - Where do you hope to be this time next year?

 Compile all of those memories, thoughts, and bits of wisdom before the year speeds to an end.
-Use the sunlight of the summer and the freshness of the fall to capture important words before the cold takes over and the noise of “resolutions” rises.
-Then, as you start 2020, you’ll have your own words as clues and guides for your next step.
+Use the first fresh days of fall to capture important words before the rest of the news cycle and the chaos of the year bangs on your door.
+Then, as you start 2021, you’ll have your own words as clues and guides for your next step.